 Create a Company Page

 Lastly, if you haven’t already, create a company page!
 Make sure you keep it up to date and relevant to your target audience.
-It’s another location that prospective clients can learn more about your services and evaluate whether you are a good fit for them.
+It’s another location where prospective clients can learn more about your services and evaluate whether you are a good fit for them.